 VIRALEZE™ Antiviral Nasal Spray

-VIRALEZE™ targets the area in the nasal cavity where respiratory viruses that cause colds, flu and more severe respiratory illness, such as COVID-19, first attach and start to multiply.
-The nasal cavity is the primary site where SARS-CoV-2 (COVID-19) becomes established, before spreading to the lungs.^
+VIRALEZE™ is applied to the nasal cavity where respiratory viruses that cause colds, flu and more severe respiratory illness, first attach and start to multiply.

-Astodrimer sodium (SPL7013) acts by blocking the interaction between virus attachment proteins, or “spikes”, and the human cells viruses are seeking to infect.
+Astodrimer sodium (SPL7013) acts by trapping viruses, and blocking the interaction between virus attachment proteins, or “spikes”, and the human cells viruses are seeking to infect.

-“Spike” proteins on the surface of these (SARS-CoV-2) viruses that come into contact with VIRALEZE™ are trapped by astodrimer sodium.
-This interaction is “virucidal” – the virus is irreversibly blocked and can no longer infect cells.
+“Spike” proteins on the surface of viruses that come into contact with VIRALEZE™ are physically trapped by astodrimer sodium.
+This interaction is irreversible (“virucidal”) and blocked viruses can no longer infect cells.

 For more information: